back

 Getting a Single Payment

 Just like any other type of debt consolidation, with one of these loans, you won’t have to worry about juggling several different monthly payments with your student loans.
-Instead, your federal loans will only have a single payment to make every month.
+Instead, your federal funding will only have a single payment to make every month.
 This can make it easier to keep track of your loan payments and may reduce the amount due each month.

 Direct Consolidation Can Allow Your Federal Student Loans To Be Removed from Default